#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish off your garden with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Finish your planting by following it with mulch and compost.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger plants that bear more fruit and flowers.
-Compost and mulch can be purchased in-store or created at home.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Rockford Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Rockford Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores